Ensure your online account is up to date in case of postal disruption. Update your account here.

 - CAA roadside assistance is not available for commercial fleets used for business operations.
 Membership services cannot be used in conjunction with activities related to delivery services, auto auctions, mechanical garages, dealerships, used car brokers, or for individuals involved in the buying, selling, or shipping of vehicles.

 - Motorcycles are not covered under a Classic membership.
-Motorcycles with or without a sidecar are covered under CAA Plus and Premier coverage.
-However, due to differences in service terms in the U.S., CAA members should expect to pay for service provided to motorcycles while travelling in the U.S. and can submit original receipts to their Club for reimbursement.
-Motorcycle service is not provided between November 1st and March 15th, or if there is snow on the ground or the temperature is below 0 degrees C.
+Motorcycles with or without a sidecar are covered under CAA Plus and CAA Premier coverage.
+Due to differences in service terms in the U.S., CAA members should expect to pay for service provided to motorcycles while travelling in the U.S. and can submit receipts to their CAA club for reimbursement.
+Motorcycle service is not provided between November 1st and March 15th, or if there is snow on the ground, or the temperature is below 0 degrees Celsius.

 - Service limitations may apply when traveling in the United States.
-Service acquired in the United States may be paid for and consideration for reimbursement can be sought from CAA Atlantic.
-In the United States, the initial call must be placed with AAA in order to register the incident and begin the service process.
+Reimbursement for service acquired in the United States should be requested through to CAA Atlantic.
+When in the United States, members should place their initial service call with AAA to register the incident and begin the service process.

 Vehicles Not Eligible for Service